jdrussett/DevLearningNotes/Apex/SOSL.md

 - Phone Fields
 - Sidebar Fields

-Objects & fields parameter is also optional in SOSL queries; specifies information to return in a search result: list of one or more sObjects with each one or more fields, with optional values to filter against
+Objects & fields parameter is also optional in SOSL queries

+- specifies information to return in a search result
+  - list of one or more sObjects with each one or more fields, with optional values to filter against

 > If not specified, default is to return IDs of all object records found